-Appendix F - Information requirements checklists
+Appendix D - Information requirements checklists

-The following Plain Language Questions (PLQs) can be used as a checklist to verify whether all basis have been covered from a infrastructure data management perspective.
+The following Plain Language Questions (PLQs) can be used as a checklist to verify whether all bases have been covered from an infrastructure data management perspective.
 Note that the list is part of a living document and will be expanded over time.